-Date: Administrative Assistant: Fellow: Evaluation: Mid-Year End of Training Initials of Team Member: Profession: I would like to ask you a few questions about one of our fellows,, who is currently working under the supervision of Dr, and has had interactions with you as part of the treatment team.
-Your responses will be shared with the fellow but will not be linked to your identity.
-Your responses will also be shared with our Training Committee.
-Please be candid and truthful in your answers.
-I would like you to respond to each of the following statements using a 5-point scale where: 1-means you strongly disagree; 2-means you disagree; 3-means you neither agree nor disagree; 4-means you agree; and 5-means you strongly agree.
-1.) (the fellow) made it clear to you that he/she is in a training program and is under Dr 's supervision.
-2.) clearly defined what a psychology postdoctoral fellow is and his/her role on the treatment team.
-3.) conducted him/her self in a professional manner.
-4.)appears to understand your role and contribution to the treatment team.
-5.) demonstrates respect for the contributions of other disciplines to the functioning of the treatment team.
-6.) has made a significant contribution to the functioning of the treatment team.
-If respondent gives a 1 or 2 for any of the above items, query them as to the reasons for these ratings and record below:
+Date: Administrative Assistant: Fellow: Evaluation: M lid-Year End of Training Initials of Team M Member: Profession: under the supervi sion of Dr, and l treatment team.
+Your responses w our responses will also be shared wit our fellows,, who is currently working has had interactions with you as part of the vill be shared with the fellow but will not be linked to h our Training Committee.
+Please be candid and means yo lowing statements using a 5-point scale where: 1- isagree; 3means you neither agree nor disagree; 4- agree.
+1.) and is under Dr (the fellow) made it clear to y 's supervision. ou that he/she is in a training program 2.) on the treatment t ogy postdoctoral fellow is and his/her role 3.) conducted him/her self in a pro- fessional manner.
+4.) appears to understand your rol e and contribution to the treatment team.
+5.) functioning of the ontributions of other disciplines to the has made a significant contr ibution to the functioning of the treatment team. displayed proper military bea ring as a member of the treatment team.
+If respondent give record below: es a 1 or 2 for any of the above items s, query them as to the reasons for these ratings and N Naval Medical Center Portsm outh Postdoctoral Fellowship Consultation Se rvices Survey-Administrative A ssistant Version